-Safeguarding arrangements for staff employed by another organisation: We ensure procedures are followed to enable appropriate pupil protection (including DBS checks) and are applied to staff employed by other organisations in contact with School (including obtaining written confirmation that DBS checks have been completed) pupils including working on another site (please see policy on Educational Visits).
-Old Vicarage School will obtain DBS checks on contractor staff, who also receive safeguarding training from the DSL.
+Safeguarding arrangements for staff employed by another organisation: We ensure procedures are followed to enable appropriate pupil protection (including DBS checks) and are applied to staff employed by other organisations in contact with School (including obtaining written confirmation that DBS checks have been completed) including working with pupils on another site (please see policy on Educational Visits).
+Old Vicarage School will obtain DBS and all other relevant checks on contractor staff, who also receive safeguarding training from the DSL.
 In no circumstances will the school decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the local authority designated officer (LADO) to determine a suitable outcome.
-The Proprietor will discuss with the supply agency whether it is appropriate to suspend the supply teacher subject to an allegation or concern, or redeploy them to another part of the school, whilst an investigation is carried out.
+The Head of School will discuss with the supply agency whether it is appropriate to suspend the supply teacher subject to an allegation or concern, or redeploy them to another part of the school, whilst an investigation is carried out.
 The school, in co-operation with the LADO, police and/or children's social services and the supply agency, will usually take the lead on an investigation of this nature.

 Visitors and visiting speakers: Appropriate safeguarding and prevent duty checks upon visiting speakers and other visitors will be made and recorded.
 All visitors and visiting speakers will be required to undergo an identity check on arrival and wear a visitor's badge.
 They will not be allowed unsupervised access to pupils.
-The School keeps a visitor's book at Reception.
+The School keeps a visitor's book located in the Hall at the front entrance to the school.
 All visitors must sign in on arrival and sign out on departure and are escorted whilst on School premises by a member of staff or appropriately vetted volunteer.
 Unidentified visitors will be challenged by staff or reported to the Head of School or School Office.

 We have protocols for ensuring that any visiting speakers, who might fall within the scope of the Prevent duty, whether invited by staff or by the pupils themselves, are suitable and appropriately supervised.
-This will if appropriate include a barred list check and internet search.
+This will, if appropriate, include a DBS check and internet search.
 At Old Vicarage School, speakers are never left alone with pupils.
-The interaction between the Prevent requirement to check speakers and the KCSIE (September 2023) is likely to mean in practice that checks on visiting speakers will be recordable on the SCR either as checks on staff or un-prescribed checks on volunteers.
+The interaction between the Prevent requirement to check speakers and the KCSIE (September 2024) is likely to mean in practice that checks on visiting speakers will be recordable on the SCR either as checks on staff or unprescribed checks on volunteers.
 In accordance with the ISSR, checks are recorded in the SCR by reference to the usual considerations such as role, frequency, supervision, payment, and employment by another organisation.
 Additionally, we include an assessment of the educational value, the age appropriateness of what is going to be delivered and whether relevant checks will be required.